lnetw/Bot_vk/README.md

 # Vk chat bot
-My project is to write a small VK chat bot, its main functionality is interaction with the user.
+My project is to write a small VK chat bot (created in march 2020), its main functionality is interaction with the user.
 Has multiple functions:
 1. Communicate with the user and play with him
 2. Give out random numbers